-If your show is given the greenlight, there are a few more steps that need to be completed before production can begin:
+If your show is given the green light, there are a few more steps that need to be completed before production can begin:

+Orientation

+You'll need to attend an orientation, which goes over some facts about Cable 14, as well as our Health and Safety protocols and community producer guidelines.

+Background Check

-- Orientation - You'll need to attend an orientation, which goes over some facts about Cable 14, as well as our Health and Safety protocols and community producer guidelines. - Background Check - All volunteers and Community Producers working with Cable 14 are required to complete a background check.
-The cost is covered by Cable 14 and facilitated through MyBackcheck.com. - Workshops - Cable 14 provides a variety of workshops to help you get the skills you need to do your show.
+All volunteers and Community Producers working with Cable 14 are required to complete a background check.
+The cost is covered by Cable 14 and facilitated through MyBackcheck.com.

+Workshops

+Cable 14 provides various workshops to help you get the skills you need to do your show.
 This includes on-air workshops for hosts and skills training on equipment (if applicable).